I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/ns-wdfinterrupt-_wdf_interrupt_config.md

 ## Members

+`Size`

+The size, in bytes, of this structure.

+`SpinLock`

+The handle to a framework spin-lock object, obtained by a previous call to <a href="..\wdfsync\nf-wdfsync-wdfspinlockcreate.md">WdfSpinLockCreate</a>, or <b>NULL</b>.
+If this parameter is <b>NULL</b>, the framework uses an internal spin-lock object.
+The framework acquires the spin lock before it calls the driver's <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_synchronize.md">EvtInterruptSynchronize</a> event callback function and when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547340">WdfInterruptAcquireLock</a>.
+For passive-level interrupt handling, set to NULL.

+Starting with UMDF version 2.0, UMDF always uses passive-level interrupt handling.
+In this case, set this member to NULL.

+`ShareVector`

+A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed value.
+If this value is <b>WdfTrue</b>, the interrupt vector can be shared.
+If the value is <b>WdfFalse</b>, the interrupt vector cannot be shared.
+If the value is <b>WdfDefault</b>, the PnP manager uses the bus driver's value.

+`FloatingSave`

+A Boolean value that, if <b>TRUE</b>, indicates that the system will save the processor's floating point and MMX state when the device interrupts.
+If <b>FALSE</b>, the system does not save the floating point and MMX state.
+A driver should set this value to <b>TRUE</b> only if its <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_isr.md">EvtInterruptIsr</a> callback function must use floating point or MMX registers.
+For more information about saving floating point and MMX state, see <a href="https://msdn.microsoft.com/73414084-4054-466a-b64c-5c81b224be92">Using Floating Point or MMX in a WDM Driver</a>.

+This member is ignored starting in UMDF version 2.0.

 `AutomaticSerialization`

 A Boolean value that, if <b>TRUE</b>, indicates that the framework will synchronize execution of the interrupt object's <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_dpc.md">EvtInterruptDpc</a>    or <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_workitem.md">EvtInterruptWorkItem</a> callback function with callback functions from other objects that are underneath the interrupt's parent  object.
 For more information, see the following Remarks section.

-`CanWakeDevice`

-A Boolean value that indicates whether the interrupt is used to wake the device from a low-power state.
-If <b>FALSE</b>, the interrupt is not used to wake the device.
-If <b>TRUE</b>, the interrupt is used to wake the device.
-The <b>CanWakeDevice</b> member is available starting in KMDF version 1.13 and UMDF version 2.0.

-`EvtInterruptDisable`
+`EvtInterruptIsr`

-A pointer to the driver's <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_disable.md">EvtInterruptDisable</a> callback function, or <b>NULL</b>.
+A pointer to the driver's <a href="..\wdfinterrupt\nc-wdfinterrupt-evt_wdf_interrupt_isr.md">EvtInterruptIsr</a> callback function.
+This pointer cannot be <b>NULL</b>.

 `EvtInterruptDpc`